When to visit the vet?

 - Metronidazole (15–25 mg/kg BID over 7–10 days) is the drug of choice as it combats both trophozoite forms and has anti-inflammatory effects

-- In severe cases, a combination with a luminally active agent such as Paromomycin may be useful to eliminate the cyst carrier status
+- In severe cases, combining treatment with a luminal agent such as paromomycin may be useful to eliminate the cyst-carrier state.

 - SupportiveSupportive refers to supportive treatments that aim to alleviate symptoms and improve quality of life without directly treating the underlying cause of the disease. measures: Fluid therapyTherapy refers to the treatment of diseases or disorders with the aim of alleviating symptoms, promoting healing, or improving quality of life.
 Therapies can be medicinal, surgical, or through other medical interventions., electrolytic stabilization, easily digestible diet

-- In the case of extraintestinal manifestations such as liver abscesses, surgical drainageDrainage refers to the removal of fluid from body cavities, Wounds, or inflamed areas, often using a tube or other device.
-It is used to prevent infection and promote healing. or longer-term antibiotic combination therapyTherapy refers to the treatment of diseases or disorders with the aim of alleviating symptoms, promoting healing, or improving quality of life.
-Therapies can be medicinal, surgical, or through other medical interventions. may be necessary
+- For extraintestinal manifestations such as liver abscesses, surgical drainageDrainage refers to the removal of fluid from body cavities, Wounds, or inflamed areas, often using a tube or other device.
+It is used to prevent infection and promote healing. or longer-term combination antibiotic therapyTherapy refers to the treatment of diseases or disorders with the aim of alleviating symptoms, promoting healing, or improving quality of life.
+Therapies can be medicinal, surgical, or through other medical interventions. may be required

-A hygienic accompanying treatment (cleaning of the environment, disinfection of fecal sites, protectionProtection refers to safeguarding against diseases or harm.
-In veterinary medicine, this can include protecting animals through vaccinations, the use of parasite control products, or providing a safe environment. of other animals) is absolutely necessary to prevent reinfectionReinfection refers to the recurrence of an infection in an individual who was previously cured of the same disease.
+SupportiveSupportive refers to supportive treatments that aim to alleviate symptoms and improve quality of life without directly treating the underlying cause of the disease. hygiene measures (cleaning the environment, disinfecting defecation areas, protecting other animals) are essential to prevent reinfectionReinfection refers to the recurrence of an infection in an individual who was previously cured of the same disease.
 This can be caused by the same or a similar pathogen. and spread.

 Prognosis and follow-up care